 Acupuncture has traditionally been used for much more than rectifying breech presentation.
 It is used to activate acupoints not only to affect the sensation and function of local tissues, but also to have general effects (eg: BL67 for breech babies).
 There evidence to support that certain acupuncture points may work indirectly in a whole body manner by shifting the body’s autonomic nervous system tone from “fight or flight” (sympathetic response associated with adrenaline neurotransmitter) to restorative and healing (parasympathetic response associated with acetylcholine neurotransmitter).
-We have summarized this scientific understanding of acupoints earlier on our health blog (see here).
 The relatively harmless microtrauma of inserting a needle and twirling it may be the stimulus which is associated with the acupuncture effect on acupoints – indeed, a healing response may be initiated at these sensitive and responsive critical control points that communicate to and induce changes throughout the body and mind.

 Acupoints are likely part of the body’s remote intelligence system, rich with blood supply and many receptors, standing ready as control centres that monitor and send information back to the brain so it can react and optimize function in the body.
 Whether stimulated by acupressure, needles, infrared laser, or moxibustion, there may be common mechanims by which they share effects.

 How to I arrange to receive a moxibustion treatment?